chatwoot/docs/docs/user-guide/integrations.md

 title: "Integrations"
 ---

 Chatwoot is designed to work alongside the project communication application you use in your project.
-Slack and Webhooks are already integrated in Chatwoot.
-You can also connect your own apps using [Dashboard Apps](https://www.chatwoot.com/blog/dashboard-apps).
+Slack and Webhooks are already integrated with Chatwoot.
+You can also connect your own apps using [Dashboard Apps](/blog/dashboard-apps).

 To begin setting up, click on Settings on your homepage.
 Next, click on Integrations.
 You can see the screen which displays the already installed integrations.